Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

-Over more than twenty years of practice and more than eight thousand surgeries performed, I have received numerous patients seeking a review of their previous facelift.
+As a plastic surgeon in Brazil (CRM-PR 17,388 | RQE 15,688), with over twenty years of practice and more than eight thousand surgeries performed, I have received numerous patients seeking a review of their previous facelift.
 Some had been operated on by other surgeons and were not satisfied with the result.
 Others had results that were excellent at the time, but time has taken its toll after ten or fifteen years.
-In both cases, the secondary facelift offers a real opportunity to regain facial harmony.
+In both cases, the revision facelift offers a real opportunity to regain a natural facial appearance.

 What differentiates the secondary facelift from a first surgery is the complexity.
 Operating on a face that has already been operated on requires a deep understanding of the altered anatomy, respect for scar tissue, and a meticulous surgical strategy.
 It is a surgery that few surgeons feel comfortable performing, but in experienced hands, it can deliver extraordinary results — often superior to the first procedure.